 · Evaluates work activities and programs; recommends modifications to improve service levels and capacity.

 · Meets with the Water Resource Administrator and Utilities Engineers to remain current of water production and water distribution goals, changes, and future needs.

 · Responds to emergency situations to restore water service.

 Associate Degree in Water Technology or related field PLUS five years of experience in water distribution/production operations, which includes lead/supervisory experience.
 A combination of education, experience, and training may be applied in accordance with City of Las Cruces policy.

 Valid Class A commercial driver's license and Level IV Water Operator Certification are required.
 Position requires an acceptable driving record in accordance with City policy.

 Knowledge, Skills, and Abilities:

-Principles, practices, equipment and materials used in water distribution/production; physical processes involved in the treatment of water; state and federal regulations regarding water distribution/production; principles and practices of effective employee supervision; principles and practices of administrative management.
+Considerable knowledge of: Principles, practices, equipment and materials used in water distribution/production; physical processes involved in the treatment of water; state and federal regulations regarding water distribution/production; principles and practices of effective employee supervision; principles and practices of administrative management.

-Read and interpret blueprints, plans and specifications; conduct field inspections; perform technical reading and writing; maintain accurate written records; communicate effectively, both orally and in writing; establish effective working relationships; make quick judgment calls and decisions during malfunctions or other emergencies; use hand and power tools; work in confined spaces, wear and use SCBA equipment, and pass annual confined-space physical; operate a motorized vehicle and navigate about on even and uneven surfaces.
+Ability to: Read and interpret blueprints, plans and specifications; conduct field inspections; perform technical reading and writing; maintain accurate written records; communicate effectively, both orally and in writing; establish effective working relationships; make quick judgment calls and decisions during malfunctions or other emergencies; use hand and power tools; work in confined spaces, wear and use SCBA equipment, and pass annual confined-space physical; operate a motorized vehicle and navigate about on even and uneven surfaces.

-Equipment and tool use; operating personal computer with various installed software.
+Skills in: Equipment and tool use; operating personal computer with various installed software.